 Brent rested his head on the vinyl back of the booth and took in the scents of french fries and leather.
 “A little R and R, write some new material, maybe flirt with a pretty girl.”

 Derrek raised one eyebrow.
 “Really?
-I thought the reason you were lying low was because of a pretty girl.”
+The reason you’re here, lying low, is because of a pretty girl.”

 Brent shook his head.
 “I write my best material when I’m in love—a little drinking, a little dancing, and a whole lot of tickle between the sheets.
 The best part about being here is that I’ll be gone before the first blush is even off the rose.
 You remember how that goes—or are you becoming too much of an old man to play that game?”